 The evaluation must include questions related to bias and should allow learners to assess whether learning objectives and changes to the identified CanMEDs competencies were met.
-Evaluation should allow learners to identify any pearls they plan to implement and the anticipated improvement in the quality, effectiveness, or efficiency of their professional activities.
-Evaluation should allow learners to assess the quality of the instructional process and provide feedback to speakers.
+It should also allow learners to identify any pearls they plan to implement and the anticipated improvement in the quality, effectiveness, or efficiency of their professional activities.
+Finally, it should allow learners to assess the quality of the instructional process and provide feedback to speakers.